katelyn98/katelyn98.github.io/_posts/2022-04-20-vlr-project.md

 **Selective Inpainting**

 The selective inpainting augmentation process follows the same steps as selective erasing and then inpaints the erased image.
 To inpaint the top 2.5% salient pixels as denoted by Faster R-CNN, we send the selective erased image and mask into an untrained neural network and optimize on learning the pixels that minimize the chosen loss function.
-[ADd details here about the Deep Image Prior Paper <d-cite key="DBLP:journals/corr/abs-1711-10925"></d-cite>.]
+This idea is presented in the Deep Image Prior Paper <d-cite key="DBLP:journals/corr/abs-1711-10925"></d-cite>.
+We used $4001$ iterations with an untrained ResNet to inpaint the erased regions in each image.

 **Non-trivial Transformations**